Discrete connections on principal bundles: the Discrete Atiyah Sequence

+\begin{proof} It is a routine matter of checking that both compositions equal the identities. \end{proof}

-\begin{remark} By Proposition~\ref{prop:F_RH_and_F_HR_are_bijective}, when ${\mathcal U}$ is of $D$-type, there is a bijective correspondence between semi-local right splittings of~\eqref{eq:discrete_atiyah_sequence-def} and discrete horizontal liftings on $\pi$ which, in turn, are equivalent to discrete connections on $\pi$.
-This equivalence is the discrete analogue of the equivalence between right splittings of the Atiyah sequence~\eqref{eq:atiyah_sequence-def} and connections on $\pi$ as in~\cite{bo:mackenzie-lie_groupoids_and_algebroids_in_differential_geometry}.
-Notice that while right and left splittings of~\eqref{eq:atiyah_sequence-def} are equivalent ---and both are equivalent to connections--- in the discrete case an additional equivariance condition is required of a left splitting of~\eqref{eq:discrete_atiyah_sequence-def} to correspond to a right splitting ---or a discrete connection. \end{remark}
+\begin{remark} By Proposition~\ref{prop:F_RH_and_F_HR_are_bijective}, when $\jcalU$ is of $D$-type, there is a bijective correspondence between semi-local right splittings of~\eqref{eq:discrete_atiyah_sequence-def} and discrete horizontal liftings on $\PBmap$ which, in turn, are equivalent to discrete connections on $\PBmap$.
+This equivalence is the discrete analogue of the equivalence between right splittings of the Atiyah sequence~\eqref{eq:atiyah_sequence-def} and connections on $\PBmap$ as in~\cite{bo:mackenzie-lie_groupoids_and_algebroids_in_differential_geometry}.
+Notice that while right and left splittings of~\eqref{eq:atiyah_sequence-def} are equivalent ---and both are equivalent to connections--- in the discrete case an additional equivariance condition is required of a left splitting of~\eqref{eq:discrete_atiyah_sequence-def} to correspond to a right splitting ---or a discrete connection---, contrary to what is asserted in~\cite{ar:leok_marsden_weinstein-a_discrete_theory_of_connections_on_principal_bundles}. \end{remark}